Hardwick’s humor comes from the heart

 Hardwick and Phirman’s finale, “Corazon,” was the perfect closing to an eccentric and interactive performance.

 The audience loved the show as well.
-For Broadwell, a long-time fan of Hardwick, her chance to exchange banter with the comedian was the highlight of the show –– that, and the chance for him to mention that Hardwick’s mom follows Broadwell on Twitter.
+For Broadwell, a long-time fan of Hardwick, Broadwell’s chance to exchange banter with the comedian was the highlight of the show –– that, and the chance for Broadwell to mention that Hardwick’s mom follows Broadwell on Twitter.

 “That was my main goal for tonight,” Broadwell said.
 “It was incredible.”